Evie Irie: Life and career

-Irie grew up on the Central Coast, to the north of Sydney, Australia.
+Irie grew up on the Central Coast, to the north of Sydney.
 From a young age she performed in cafés and restaurants around her home town, and began writing songs at 12.
 Finding her own life dull, Irie drew inspiration from the stories her older sister told her of her teenage life.
 At a time when many of her friends were going on exchange programs when Irie was 15, she decided instead to spend a year in the United States to develop herself as a singer and songwriter and find connections in the music industry, travelling to Los Angeles, New York City and Nashville.

 Irie wrote her first extended play during a five-week period visiting Los Angeles.
 After finding more inspiration than she expected (having planned to stay for only a single week, but extended her stay after her father was impressed at the songs), Irie continued to write and network.
 By the end of the five weeks, Irie had been signed to major label Republic Records.
 The EP was released in mid-2019, after which she spent time touring with Norwegian singer Sigrid and British band Bastille.
 Her second EP, The Optimist, was released in September 2020, quickly followed by a companion EP entitled The Pessimist in November.
 In the same month, Irie collaborated with Dillon Francis on the single "Be Somebody".